 1. A keyboard key that allows a user to type a single capital letter.
-For example, pressing and holding the shift key while pressing the letter a key would generate a capital A. On US keyboards the shift key is the second largest key located on both the left and right-hand of the keyboard, below the caps lock key, and Enter or return key.
-The picture shows what this key may look like.
+For example, pressing and holding the Shift key while pressing the letter a key would generate a capital A. On US keyboards the Shift key is the second largest key located on both the left and right-hand of the keyboard, below the Caps lock key, and Enter or Return key.
+The picture is an example of the Shift key.

 Note: With early TeleType machines the shift key was used to get the characters on the top row of a key, there was no upper and lower case characters.

 - Differences between the keyboard right and left Shift key.

 2. Shift is a Microsoft command line command that changes the position of replaceable parameters in a batch program.
 Additional information about this command found on our shift command page.